LimHyungTae/LimHyungTae.github.io/projects.md

 ![cd1](./img/projects_19_drone_challengecompressed.gif)

-Was in charge of the task of a drone passing through windows.
+Was in charge of the task of a drone passing through a window.
 Implemented RGB-D camera-based path planning&following.
 Participated in applying VIO to achieve the Odometry of UAV.

 Keywords: VIO, Path Planning and Following, Camera Geometry, OpenCV, ROS